New Great Game: Continuation of Great Game or Second Great Game

 The "original" Great Game is traditionally seen as ending with the Anglo-Russian Convention of 1907, when the British and Russian Empires had formally defined their frontiers and ended their rivalry over Afghanistan, Persia, and Tibet.
-In 1987, Karl E. Meyer wrote that the Great Game continued after 1907, citing the Russian involvement against the Persian Constitutional Revolution; Russia was supported by Britain in this endeavour.
+In 1987, Karl E. Meyer wrote that the Great Game continued after 1907, citing the Russian involvement against the Persian Constitutional Revolution; Russia was supported by the United Kingdom in this endeavour.

 Some historians view events from the Russian Civil War and Soviet wars in Asia in the Interwar period, and categorize them as a continuation of the original Great Game, or as a second Great Game up to the mid-20th century.
 According to Morris, in a review of a history book by Meyer and Brysac,the Raj more or less bows out, the Tsar is removed and the Great Game is diffused into a miasmic free-for-all among the states.
-Now Americans, Germans, Chinese and Soviet Russians throw themselves into the power vacuum of Central Asia, to many theorists the heartland of the world, and riddled with symbolism.Historian David Noack writes that the Great Game resumed from 1919 to 1933 as a conflict between Britain and the Soviet Union, with the Weimar Republic and Japan as additional players.
+Now Americans, Germans, Chinese and Soviet Russians throw themselves into the power vacuum of Central Asia, to many theorists the heartland of the world, and riddled with symbolism.Historian David Noack writes that the Great Game resumed from 1919 to 1933 as a conflict between the United Kingdom and the Soviet Union, with the Weimar Republic and Japan as additional players.
 Noack calls it a "Second Tournament of Shadows" over the territory composing the border of British India, China, the Soviet Union and Japanese Manchuria.
-To Britain, the Germans appeared to be a secret Soviet ally.
+To the United Kingdom, the Germans appeared to be a secret Soviet ally.
 In 1933–1934, it "ended with Mongolia, Soviet Central Asia, Tannu-Tuva and Xinjiang isolated from non-Soviet influence."